davidzambrana/threat-fabric/README.md

 Make sure you have installed node v18+ as some dependencies need it.

-Run this command to verify `node -v`
+Run this command to verify: `node -v`

 Also make sure you have `npm` installed in your system.